Frost & Fire (Adventure Time)

 "Frost & Fire" is the thirtieth episode of the fifth season of the American animated television series Adventure Time.
 It was written and storyboarded by Luke Pearson and Somvilay Xayaphone, from a story by Kent Osborne, series creator Pendleton Ward, Jack Pendarvis, and showrunner Adam Muto.
 It originally aired on Cartoon Network on August 5, 2013.
 The episode guest stars M. Emmet Walsh as the Cosmic Owl.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, Finn has pleasurable dream which involves Flame Princess (voiced by Jessica DiCicco) and Ice King (voiced by Tom Kenny) fighting each other, but he wakes up before he can finish it.
 He then decides to stage a fight between the two in real life to see if he can finish the dream.
 However, during the fight, Flame Princess destroys the Ice Kingdom and discovers that Finn set up the fight.
 Feeling betrayed, she breaks up with him.

 "Frost & Fire" was the last episode of the fifth season to have been storyboarded by Pearson, although he later returned to revise the storyboards for "Earth & Water".
-"Frost & Fire" was seen by 3.009 million people, making it one of only four season five episodes to be watched by over 3 million viewers.
-The episode received largely positive critical reception, with Oliver Sava of The A.V.
-Club applauding its subtle exploration of puberty and sexuality.
+"Frost & Fire" was seen by 3.009 million people, making it one of only a handful of season five episodes to be watched by over 3 million viewers.

 Plot

 After Finn watched his girlfriend, Flame Princess (voiced by Jessica DiCicco) and Ice King (voiced by Tom Kenny) fight, he has a strange dream that gives him a sense of pleasure; however, he is not able to finish it before he wakes up.
 Entertained, Finn gets Flame Princess and Ice King to fight once more, whereupon Ice King nearly defeats Flame Princess.
 That night, Finn dreams not of Flame Princess but rather Ice King blasting him with ice.
 Upon awakening, he realizes that the Cosmic Owl (voiced by M. Emmet Walsh) was in the vision, which Jake interprets to mean that the reverie was prophetic.
 Jake urges Finn to somehow finish the dream, as Cosmic Owl may be trying to tell Finn something important.

 The following day, Finn—in an attempt to once again finish his pleasurable dream—delivers forged notes to both Flame Princess and Ice King; these notes incite the two to fight once again, only this time, Flame Princess grows immense with rages and begins melting the Ice Kingdom.
 Finn, realizing that he caused this situation, saves the Ice King and confronts Flame Princess, telling her the truth.
-Hurt and saddened, she breaks up with Finn and leaves the Ice Kingdom in ruins; it is implied that this is what Cosmic Owl tried to tell Finn in his dream.
+Feeling betrayed and hurt, she breaks up with Finn and leaves the Ice Kingdom in ruins; it is implied that this is what Cosmic Owl tried to tell Finn in his dream.